Agoric/documentation/main/ertp/ERTP-Guide/PursesAndPayments.md

   all of them are withdrawn into a `payment` for use.
 A `purse` can only hold the same `brand` as that of the `issuer` that created it.
 - **[`payment`](https://agoric.com/documentation/glossary/#payment)**:
-  Hold a quantity of digital assets to send to another party.
+  Hold a quantity of same-branded digital assets to send to another party.
 Created either with new assets by a `mint` or by withdrawing assets from a `purse`.
+If the former, it can only hold assets of that `mint`'s `brand`.
+If the latter, it can only hold assets that are of that purse`'s `brand`.

 Assets in `purses` and `payments` do not have to be currency-like, but can be any kind of digital asset; swords to use in a game, rights to use